Joyland (film): Theatrical release and censorship

 Joyland was scheduled to be released in Pakistan on 18 November 2022.
 Despite the censor board having granted the film a censor certificate in August, Pakistan's Ministry of Information & Broadcasting was announced to have banned the film's domestic release in November, citing Pakistan's Motion Picture Ordinance of 1979 and written complaints about the film.
 Additionally, Senator Mushtaq Ahmad Khan of the Jamaat-e-Islami political party accused the film of being "against Pakistani values", stating that, "Glamourising transgenders in Pakistan, as well as their love affairs, is a direct attack on our beliefs."

 The ban was met with harsh criticism, with the hashtag #ReleaseJoyland making rounds on social media.
 In an Instagram post, director Saim Sadiq wrote that he and his team were "gutted" by the ban and said it was, "absolutely unconstitutional and illegal."
 Alina Khan, the actress playing the protagonist of the film, said, "There's nothing against Islam and I don't understand how Islam can get endangered by mere films."
 In a written defense published in Variety, Nobel Prize winner Malala Yousafzai, who is also an executive producer of the film, stated:

-Joyland is not activism posing as art; it doesn't argue for a particular point of view or issue a call to action.
-The film treats each character with compassion, from the ageing grandfather imposing his will on his family to the young wife who wants more than the men around her are willing to give.
-It's a film about the ways in which patriarchy hurts everyone — men, women and children.
-It's a film about the healing powers of female friendship and solidarity.
-It's a film about the costs of ignoring our own dreams to conform to society around us.
-Joyland is also a love letter to Pakistan, to its culture, food, fashion and, most of all, its people.
-How tragic that a film created by and for Pakistanis is now banned from our screens because of claims that it does not "represent our way of life" or "portrays a negative image of our country."
-The opposite is true — the film reflects reality for millions of ordinary Pakistanis, people who yearn for freedom and fulfilment, people who create moments of joy every day for those they love.
+"Joyland is not activism posing as art; it doesn't argue for a particular point of view or issue a call to action.
+The film treats each character with compassion...
+It's a film about the ways in which patriarchy hurts everyone — men, women and children...the film reflects reality for millions of ordinary Pakistanis, people who yearn for freedom and fulfilment, people who create moments of joy every day for those they love."

 On 16 November 2022, an aide to Prime Minister Shehbaz Sharif told Associated Press that a committee formed to evaluate the film approved its release with minor cuts.
 The film premiered in Pakistan on its planned release date of 18 November, although several "objectionable erotic" scenes were subjected to censorship.

 Joyland remains banned in the Punjab province.
+Private screenings of Joyland have been hosted in Lahore, the first in August 2025.